PhilipF5/bit-senior-project-api/index.md

 Most API functions require a key that is returned by the API upon successfully logging in via either the web or mobile apps.

+## Your New Best Friend: Auction 11

+Auction 11 is a very special auction in the database that is useful for testing methods.
+Auction 11 (named after its ID number) is an auction that is always current, because it's over two months long (don't worry, the fictional buyers can take fictional meal and bathroom breaks).
+Why do we have this?
+Because it gives us an auction that we can always rely on to be currently active, without constantly adding new auctions or adjusting dates in the database.

 ## API Calls Reference

 API methods currently available for use on the server are marked with a ![Live](http://www.philipfulgham.name/assets/live.png) tag.